 Healthy Banana Chocolate Chip Oatmeal Muffins.
-A freezer friendly breakfast or snack option!
+Made with honey, oats, bananas, coconut oil and chocolate chips!
+A freezer friendly breakfast or snack!

 These Healthy Banana Chocolate Chip Oatmeal Muffins make breakfast time so much easier!
 They are perfect to store in the freezer for a quick and easy breakfast or snack option on the go.